-Antarctica is like no other place on the planet, an otherworldly vision of enormous icebergs, snow-capped mountains, and spectacular wildlife.
-Our thrilling cruise aboard a small expedition ship brings you into the heart of the wildlife-rich realm of the Antarctic Peninsula, where you’ll head out on Zodiac adventures among iceberg-filled bays, walk through colonies of sea lions and nesting penguins—and even have the option to sea kayak!
+Antarctica is like no other place on the planet, an otherworldly fantasy of enormous icebergs, snow-capped mountains, and an absolutely spectacular pageant of wildlife.
+This thrilling cruise aboard a small expedition ship brings you into the heart of the wildlife-rich realm of the Antarctic Peninsula, where you’ll walk through colonies of seals, sea lions, and nesting penguins, head out on Zodiac adventures among iceberg-filled bays, cruise through glacier-lined fjords, and have the option to sea kayak—all in nearly 24-hour daylight!
 Throughout your voyage, an expert team of naturalists enhances your experience as they share their in-depth knowledge of this miraculous continent.

 Ushuaia / Embark / Drake Passage